huikai79/afp-framework-site/content/authors/admin/_index.md

 ## Executive Summary

-Antifragile Prompting (AFP) Framework is not a handbook of tricks, but a resilient prompting system designed for complexity and uncertainty.
+The Antifragile Prompting Framework (AFP) is not a set of tricks, but an engineering layer for prompt governance.
+It enables AI systems to stay controllable, reproducible, and explainable even in complex or high-risk environments.

-It emphasizes antifragility: under stress, the system does not collapse, but adapts and evolves through feedback loops.
+At its core, AFP embraces antifragility: systems under stress do not collapse, but evolve through feedback loops.
+It is not a quick fix — it is a long-term quality assurance mechanism.

-SafeLoop, the core mechanism of AFP, provides a secure, iterative prompting cycle to keep AI outputs under control while continuously improving.
+SafeLoop, AFP’s core cycle, provides transparent and iterative prompting loops, ensuring every AI output grows within a verifiable track.
+No matter how advanced models become, AFP remains the key layer for trustworthy outputs, traceability, and standardization.